-In light of these considerations, this Court should affirm the determination of the Court of Appeals that the preliminary hearing at which bail was set is a critical stage of the criminal proceedings against the accused.
+In light of these considerations, this Court should find that the preliminary hearing at which bail was set is a critical stage of the criminal proceedings against the accused.

 II.
 Washington's Court Rules Unambiguously Require Counsel to be Present at Preliminary Appearance Hearings.